Ricky Burns vs. Terence Crawford: Background

 Since his promotion to full WBO lightweight champion in January 2012, Ricky Burns had made four successful defences, the last of which was a split decision draw with Ray Beltrán in September 2013.
 After the fight it emerged that Beltrán had broken Burns's jaw as early as the 2nd round.
 After successful surgery Burns expressed interest in a rematch with Beltrán however, the WBO had installed unbeaten contenter Terence Crawford as their mandatory challenger.
 While it was believed that Burns' promoter Eddie Hearn had wanted the rematch with Beltrán, Crawford's promoter Top Rank were ready to enforce his mandatory status, hence a deal was done in December 2013 for the two to meet early in 2014.

 Speaking at the formal announcement Hearn told ESPN "I'm delighted to bring this fight to Scotland.
 We tried hard to make the Beltran rematch but Crawford is the mandatory and Ricky is happy to accept the challenge.
 It's perhaps the toughest test Ricky has faced so far.
 There seems to be plenty of hype around Crawford, so let's see how he gets on trying to take Ricky's title in his backyard."
 Crawford, who was fighting outside the U.S. for the first time, expressed confidence for his first world title bout saying "I hope Burns is ready to walk to hell and back.
 I'm going to fight with all my heart.
 I have the determination and the skill to win the world title and bring it home."

 During the build up, Burns assuaged any suggestion that his jaw, which now had a titanium plate inserted, saying "My jaw's been holding up as well.
 I've taken a few knocks and it seems to be holding up...Fingers crossed [the jaw] holds up on fight night and there's no accidents."

 Burns was a 2 to 1 underdog.

 The fights

 Undercard

 The live card began with a victory for 2012 Olympic bronze medalist Anthony Ogogo.
 This was followed by wins for Martin Joseph Ward, David Brophy, Scott Cardle and John Murray.

 Joshua vs. Avila

-The chief support saw 2012 Olympic Gold medalist Anthony Joshua face Argentinian veteran Hector Alfredo Avila.
+The chief support saw 2012 Olympic Gold medalist Anthony Joshua face Argentinian veteran Héctor Alfredo Ávila.

 Joshua would knockout Avila in the 1st round.